onepub-dev/dcli/README.md

 ```

-Run you script the same way as usual:
+Run your script the same way as usual:

 ```
     dshell tryme.dart
 ```
+All the standard Dart rules and features of lib directory apply.

 # DShell commands
 DShell provides a number of command line tools to help you manage your DShell scripts.